aragon/aragon-wiki/docs/meetings/community/write-ups/cm08/maria.md

 - Oversee accounting to make sure all different tax and accounting obligations are met
 - Start working with an accounting firm on the auditing of the annual accounts
-- Continue the efforst on having a bank account